How your wrestling club can survive and thrive in a recession

 If changing to an all-in-one solution isn’t worth it for your team, it’s still a good idea to take a few minutes and make sure you are getting the best deal with your current setup.
 You probably have some needs that won’t be served by all-in-one software, such as an email address, that is worth price checking.

-What follows are common tools you may be using, paired with pricing information to give you a sense if you are paying the right amount for your team.
+What follows are common tools you may be using, paired with pricing information to help you understand if you are paying the right amount for your team.

 When evaluating vendors, particularly software products, look for performance pricing.
 Similar to pay-as-you-go, with performance pricing you typically pay nothing up front and only pay when the vendor delivers value to your team.